claraj/breakthrough_ai_class/README.md

 Jan 22

-Trash original computer and implement minmax from the book.
+Trashed original computer and implement minmax from the book.

-Max depth is not working correctly
+Max depth is definitely not working correctly

+state_evaluation isn't particularly keen on taking opponent pieces

+Keep old trees and work from node and generate more children since previous tree's work will still be valid